 When it’s all said and done we usually wind up right back in high school.
+None of us ever forgets who we were back then no matter how much we might like to.
+And that memory influences how we behave decades down the line in our professional lives, our love lives, and as we saw in 2016 our political lives.
 Rational and engaged political actors have been racking our brains over the Trump phenomenon for a full two years now.
 Closeted racism helps explain some of it but it just doesn’t cut it no matter how convenient the truth may be.
 We have tried to figure out how in the hell a train-wreck, tire-fire, comb-over clown like Donald Trump can maintain a durable 38% approval rating in a supposedly civilized society and first-world democracy.
 Professional pundits tend to focus on how LOW that number is but they are looking at it as trained analysts.
 To an outsider who just follows politics every day and votes in every election 38% sounds like a SKY HIGH achievement when you reflect on this guy’s performance since he became a permanent cast member in the dramatic comedy and Greek tragedy that American politics have become.

 The idea that roughly 4 in 10 Americans approve of a president who is a shameless Putin fluffer, pussy-grabber, race-baiter and scandal jockey is INSANE.
 I’m STILL not buying it.
 I am not doubting the pollsters’ findings, but I am challenging the information being reported to them by those they are surveying.
 Something else is going on that explains what is REALLY motivating that 4 in 10 and I have finally figured it out.